 Nominations & Running in the Election

-The self-nomination period for the 2024 elections has now closed.
+The self-nomination period for the 2025 elections has ended.

 Prior to self-nominating, please ensure you review the college by-laws for eligibility.